melekes/specs/webrtc/README.md

   https://www.rfc-editor.org/rfc/rfc8831#name-opening-a-data-channel

-  Not a round trip, but an additional message sent from _A_ to _B_ instructing _B_ to open a channel with the parameters attached to that message.

   Out-of-band channel ID negotiation is possible, although it would require modifying the WebRTC libraries (e.g. Go's Pion, Rust's webrtc-rs).
 Current client libraries don't expose the handler for data w/ a previously unseen